 Teaching practical science: chemistry NE705

-Part of a suite of three, develop creative and exciting ways of teaching practicals in chemistry to engage your students on this free online CPD.
+Develop creative and exciting ways of teaching practical work in chemistry to engage your students and progress learning.

 Who is it for?

 This course covers:

 - Practical work for 14-16 year olds for the following key topics: titration and salt preparation, rates of reaction, electrolysis.

 - Contextualising practical work in chemistry to the everyday environment.

 - How progression in practical work impacts on students’ learning.